|Your Personal Biography

 No wonder he partially abandoned his academic profession to his natural calling.
 On answering questions on why he decided against his academic profession, he said that he did not abandon it but rather applies the academic knowledge in the administration of his business as an entity.
 He also said that he wants to use his art to rouse the conscience of mankind.

 The following year, 1985, the then Governor of Sir Mbonu C. Emerem’s home state, Imo State, Maj-General Ike O. S. Nwachukwu invited him for an press interview concerning his career.
 During the interview, Sir Mbonu C. Emerem made a state presentation of the Governor’s portrait to him.
-After this interview at Dan Anyiam Stadium, Owerri, the state capital, Sir Mbonu Emerem moved down from Kaduna State to Aba, Abia State to set up art as his full-time profession.
+After this interview at Dan Anyiam Stadium, Owerri, Imo State capital, Sir Mbonu Emerem moved down from Kaduna State to Aba, Abia State, Nigeria, to set up art as his full-time profession.

 Some of the commissioned jobs made by him include: